Cielo Waste Solutions (CVE:CMC) Trading Up 23.1% – Time to Buy?

 Cielo Waste Solutions Corp.
-(CVE:CMC – Get Free Report) was up 23.1% on Friday .
+(CVE:CMC – Get Free Report) rose 23.1% during mid-day trading on Saturday .
 The company traded as high as C$0.09 and last traded at C$0.08.
-Approximately 159,908 shares changed hands during mid-day trading, an increase of 71% from the average daily volume of 93,562 shares.
+Approximately 159,908 shares traded hands during mid-day trading, an increase of 71% from the average daily volume of 93,562 shares.
 The stock had previously closed at C$0.07.

 Cielo Waste Solutions Company Profile